Meena's Musings

 To shift the focus on your experiences rather than their actions is pivotal to forgiveness and will set you on the path to healing.

-In my second book, Wake Up & Heal: 6 Steps to Emotional Freedom, I detail a very effective technique that has worked for my clients and can work for you as well.
-It’s this technique that I teach inside my membership program; you may get more details here Inner Compass Club
+In my second book, Wake Up and Heal: 6 Steps to Emotional Freedom, I detail a very effective technique that has worked for my clients and can work for you as well.
+It’s this technique that I teach inside my membership program.

 1. Take Responsibility for Your Experiences